 Q: You can get a loan online or from a bank in person.
-What do you think is the best approach and why?
+Which do you think is the best approach and why?

 A: From my experience, the real-life mortgage broker tends to be the best.
 Having the ability to sit down face-to-face and have a conversation about your overall financial goals and how real estate plays into them is very important.
 An expert lender who can help you navigate the whole buying process makes for a better, less stressful experience all the way around.

 I also believe you have a better competitive advantage when working with someone you have an in-person relationship with and you can reach whenever you need to.
 There’s nothing worse than wanting to write an offer on the weekend and not being able to get a lender letter until Monday, when your online loan officer is back in the office.

 As for the loan, I’d recommend sticking with a mainstream mortgage broker or trusted bank.
 Keep in mind, if something appears too good to be true, it often is.
-If you have a red-flag feeling, listen to your gut.
+If you have a red-flag feeling, pay attention.

 #5 The Loan Process